momentohq/public-dev-docs/docs/manage/pricing.md

 ---

 # Pricing and free tier with Momento Serverless Cache
 Serverless is about simplicity in every dimension, including pricing!
-Momento Serverless Cache costs $0.15/GB transferred.
+Momento Serverless Cache costs $0.15/GB transferred, metered in 1 KB increments each time.
 That's it!

 Your first 50 GBs transferred each month are free and you don't need a credit card to get started.